YELLOWSTONE & SHOSHONE FALLS, IDAHO

 The highlight without doubt was our close encounter with a huge brown 'Grizzly' bear (the photo above was taken through the tightly closed tinted glass car window).
 Seeing this magnificent but brutal beast is the most sought-after and rarest event in any visitor's wishlist.
 We got lucky.
 But we were no less thrilled to see the black bears, bison, elk and a solitary coyote, leaving us with memories that will last forever.

 For once, we shall be mercifully short on words and let the pictures and videos do the talking.
 The good news is that these very special wildlife moments will be there for you and everyone to experience for years to come, hopefully forever.
 The whole concept of the Parks is that nature is protected in its own evolutionary isolation, without threat from the worst kinds of human intervention.
 The animals are free and wild, but they wander nonchalantly across the roads, tolerating the cars and the peering humans - until that is, as we are warned, they don't want to tolerate it any more.
 Then, watch out.
 Respect for the wildlife and for your own safety is the code here.

 So here is a brief 'videoblog' together with a few photos and short films snatched on our humble phones capturing a few moments in Yellowstone time.

-And we start with the biggest moment, when we looked left and spotted a grizzly walking alongside us through the forest.
+And we started with the biggest moment, when we looked left and spotted a grizzly walking alongside us through the forest (above).
 We followed him until he suddenly and unhurriedly crossed right in front of us.